danielenapo/AI_unibo/Obsidian Uni/ML4CV/Representation Learning/Representation Learning.md

 # Face verification
 Organizing the embedding space is key: having nice clusters allows us to easily compute distances, and to better separate the different identities.
 OBJECTIVE:
-- Distances between elements of the same class need to be small.
+- Distances (in emb. space) between elements of the same class need to be small.
-- Distances between elements of different classes need to be large.
+- Distances (in emb. space)  between elements of different classes need to be large.

 We can reach this by training the model to solve the **face verification** problem: given two images, confirm they belong to the same identity.